-With 15.6% of people in the provinces living in food-insecure households in 2019*, this report continues to highlight that food insecurity is a serious problem in need of urgent action.
+With 15.6% of people in the provinces living in food-insecure (marginally, moderately, or severely) households according to CIS 2019, this report highlights that food insecurity remains a serious problem in need of urgent action.

 The report does not include the territories in the national estimates but does provide some territorial estimates and notes the CIS food insecurity rates for Canada remain virtually unchanged when territories are included, given the relatively small population.
-Food insecurity in the territories remains very high.
+We have not shown the territorial estimates here since data for some levels of severities are too unreliable, but the available estimates can be found in Appendix Table A2a and Table A2b of the report.
+Food insecurity in the territories remains high, especially in Nunavut.

 The prevalence of food insecurity among Indigenous peoples living off reserve remains disproportionately high.
 In 2019, 28.2% of Indigenous peoples living off reserve aged 16 years and over lived in food-insecure households.

-The report also documents the high prevalence of food insecurity among persons over 16 years of age with a disability.
-In 2019, 23.6% of persons over 16 years of age with a disability lived in food-insecure households.
+The report also provides new statistics on food insecurity among people with disabilities, documenting the high prevalence of food insecurity among persons over 16 years of age with a disability.
+According to CIS 2019, 23.6% of persons over 16 years of age with a disability lived in food-insecure households.

 Read the full report, Canadian Income Survey: Food insecurity and unmet health care needs, 2018 and 2019, on Statistic Canada’s website.